-The PNP portion of the SR/PNP should be based on observations and stated preferences by the student or parent/guardian related to a student's testing needs that have been found to increase access during instruction and assessment.
+The Accommodations Registration File should be based on observations and stated preferences by the student or parent/guardian related to a student's testing needs that have been found to increase access during instruction and assessment.
 Observations based on a student's interaction with the online testing platform can be made through the practice tests.
-A student's testing needs should be reviewed at least annually, and revised as appropriate, to reflect current education-related needs or preferences.
+A student's testing needs should be

-- For students with disabilities, the IEP team or 504 plan coordinator will collect student information to populate the PNP. - For English learners, the educators responsible for selecting accommodations (or an English learner team, if available) will identify the accessibility features in the PNP for the student. - For English learners with disabilities, the IEP team or 504 plan coordinator (which includes an adult familiar with the language needs of the student) will make PNP decisions. - For students without disabilities, and who are NOT English learners, PNP decisions will be made based on the student's education-related needs and preferences by a team, which may include the: - Student (as appropriate) - Parent/guardian - Student's primary educator in the assessed content area(s)
+- For students with disabilities, the IEP team or 504 plan coordinator will collect student information to populate the Accommodations Registration File. - For English learners, the educators responsible for selecting accommodations (or an English learner team, if available) will identify the accessibility features in the Accommodations Registration File for the student. - For English learners with disabilities, the IEP team or 504 plan coordinator (which includes an adult familiar with the language needs of the student) will make Accommodations Registration File decisions. - For students without disabilities, and who are NOT English learners, Accommodations Registration File decisions will be made based on the student's education-related needs and preferences by a team, which may include the: - Student (as appropriate) - Parent/guardian - Student's primary educator in the assessed content area(s)